-Short bowel syndrome is a malabsorptive state that may follow massive resection of the small intestine.
-Short bowel syndrome in children usually results from necrotizing enterocolitis and congenital intestinal anomalies.
-Complications of short bowel syndrome are related to the site of resection, the process of ileal adaptation, and the need for parenteral nutrition over the short or long-term.
-Acute complications that can occur anytime include watery diarrhea, electrolyte disturbances, and catheter-related complications [1,2].
-More chronic complications include liver and biliary disease associated with parenteral nutrition, bacterial overgrowth-induced arthritis, colitis, and D-lactic acidosis, nutritional deficiencies, thromboses associated with central catheters, and enteric hyperoxaluria.
+Complications of SBS are related to the site of resection, the process of ileal adaptation, and the need for parenteral nutrition over the short or long-term.
+Acute complications that can occur anytime include watery diarrhea, electrolyte disturbances, and catheter-related complications [3,4].
+Chronic complications include liver and biliary disease associated with parenteral nutrition, bacterial overgrowth-induced arthritis, colitis, and D-lactic acidosis, nutritional deficiencies, thromboses associated with central catheters, and enteric hyperoxaluria.
 Patients with intractable complications, or on rare occasions those with loss of adequate central venous access, may be candidates for small bowel transplantation .

-The chronic complications of short bowel syndrome in children are reviewed here.
-An overview of the management of short bowel syndrome and its pathogenesis are reviewed separately.
+The chronic complications of SBS in children are reviewed here.
+An overview of the management of SBS and its pathogenesis are reviewed separately.
 (See "Management of the short bowel syndrome in children" and "Pathophysiology of the short bowel syndrome".)

 Watery diarrhea is the most common early complication of short bowel syndrome (SBS) in children, and may also be a chronic or recurrent problem.
 It is particularly likely to occur when enteral nutrition is advanced.
-Most often, it occurs when the osmotic fluid load in the small intestine exceeds the absorptive capacity.
+Most often, it occurs when the osmotic load in the small intestine lumen exceeds the absorptive capacity.
 The volume load presented to the intestines also may be a contributing factor.
 Watery diarrhea also can be caused by malabsorbed bile salts in the colon (choleretic enteropathy, a secretory diarrhea), although this usually is not the primary cause.